xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. question

-**I would like to silently and automatically authenticate my users in frontend (Single Sign On).
+**I would like to silently and automatically authenticate my users in frontend (Single Sign On / SSO).
 Since Apache is configured to restrict access using Kerberos, no login form should be needed in my website.
 Is this possible with this extension?**

 .. answer

-*Not currently, despite the label "SSO" in this extension's title.
-At the moment, Single Sign On (SSO) is possible solely with CAS.
+*Not currently.
 This feature is currently in the backlog for a future version.
 In the mean time, you may have a look at* :ter:`woehrl_sso_intranet`.

 -------